raquelgraos/raquelgraos/README.md

 # Hi there 👋

-## About Me
+My name is Raquel and I'm from Portugal.
-My name is Raquel, I'm from Portugal and currently studying Computer Science and Engineering at Instituto Superior Técnico
+I'm currently studying Computer Science and Engineering at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/pt/).